DJALab/VMHvl_MPOA_dynamics/README.md

 For questions about the code, please contact adi.nair AT caltech DOT edu.
 For general questions about the paper, contact wuwei AT caltech DOT edu or ann.kennedy AT northwestern DOT edu

+update 10/5, currently adding fit models of VMHvl and MPOA